mohammadreza-ebrahimi/Cpp-Training/README.md

 ```
 cout<<"Every thing here would be printed"<<endl
 ```
-`endl` is used for indicate that line is finished and a new line would ne added.
+`endl` is used for indicating that the line is finished and a new line would be added.
 Alternate command in `"\n"`.
-It just leads the crouser to the next line.
+It just leads to the next line.